charmoniumQ/wf-reg-test/docs/icse_nier.md

 More than half of scientists surveyed fields develop software for their research [@hettrick_softwaresavedsoftware_in_research_survey_2014_2018].
 Unfortunately, the code they develop tends to break over time, even if it is unchanged, due to non-obvious changes in the computational environment.
-This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analagous to a building with unstable foundation.
+This phenomenon is called "software collapse" [@hinsen_dealing_2019], because software with an unstable foundation is analogous to a building with unstable foundation.
 This breakage could manifest as irreproducible[^1] results.

 [^1]: In this article, we use Claerbout's terminology [@claerbout_electronic_1992].
 "Reproducibility" means anyone can use the same code to get the same result.